robertkirkman/business-database-cs3365/README.md

 **Response:** The desired information has been retrieved from the database and successfully displayed for the client.

 **Normal Flow:**
-1. The client decides a field and row to specify which cell to query.
+1. The client types desired information in the query command using the correct syntax.
-2. The client types those parameters in conjunction with the query command using the correct syntax.
+   a.
+An error message will return if the syntax is incorrect
-3. The system uses the provided information to search the current working table for the desired data.
+2. The system uses the provided information to search the current working table(s) for the desired data.
-4. Either the system identifies matching data and displays it to the client, or the syntax or provided information is incorrect and a descriptive error message is displayed.
+3. Either the system identifies matching data and displays it to the client, or a null return message will appear

 **Use Case Name:** Modify Field